LLMs Should Express Uncertainty Explicitly: Reasoning-Time <uncertain> Marker

 Figure~\ref{fig:first_emit} shows where in the response the model first emits \texttt{<uncertain>}.
 Emissions are distributed across the full range of response positions, not clustered near the end.
 This confirms that the training objective has successfully instilled mid-reasoning signaling: the model raises the flag while reasoning is still in progress, not after the trajectory has already been committed to.
 Across six factual reasoning datasets, the calibrated model improves macro-average answer accuracy from \(17.67\%\) to \(28.53\%\), raises answer-line completion from \(58.90\%\) to \(99.93\%\), and increases the fraction of wrong answers that co-occur with \texttt{<uncertain>} emission from \(37.97\%\) to \(58.70\%\).
 This means the model not only answers more accurately, but also surfaces a much larger share of failures as explicit intervention candidates.
-Appendix~\ref{app:local_uncertainty_details}, Table~\ref{tab:factual_six_task_compare_combined}, gives the full per-dataset reasoning-time signaling breakdown, including accuracy, answer-line completion, emit rate, and emitted wrong/correct fractions.
+Per-dataset breakdowns are reported in Appendix~\ref{app:local_uncertainty_details} (Table~\ref{tab:factual_six_task_compare_combined}); Appendix~\ref{app:reward_ablation_transfer} (Table~\ref{tab:cross_family_appendix}) further shows that the same marker recipe transfers to a Qwen2.5-7B-Instruct model with nearly identical recognized-error rate.
+Representative four-way examples are shown in Appendix~\ref{app:samples-uncertain}.